-Dental crowns are also deemed necessary if the tooth structure cannot be saved and the tooth needs to be extracted and replaced with a dental implant.
-In such a case, the crown is placed over the titanium dental implant which functions as a tooth root.
-Millions of patients around the world are using crowns placed over dental implants as an effective and long-lasting solution for replacing their missing teeth.
+Dental crowns are also necessary if the tooth structure cannot be saved.
+In these cases, affected teeth need to be extracted and replaced with dental implants.
+The crown is placed over a titanium dental implant which serves as the new root for the tooth.
+Millions of patients around the world are using crowns secured with dental implants as an effective and long-lasting solution for replacing their missing teeth.

-Highly advanced porcelain materials are used to make dental crowns to match with the rest of the patient’s natural teeth.
-Crowns are especially used for any teeth that are visible when the patient is smiling, but back or posterior teeth may need to be crowned too to keep chewing functionality.
-With superior crown material and fabrication, combined with Dr. Amato’s skillful placement of the crown, a dental crown restoration can last for several years.
+Highly advanced porcelain materials are used to make dental crowns that match the rest of your natural teeth.
+We use the advanced E4D system to craft your new teeth right in our office.
+With superior crown material and fabrication, combined with Dr. Amato’s skillful placement of the crown, a dental crown restoration can last for years.

-Dr. Amato Makes Natural-Looking Crowns that Enhance the Smiles of Jefferson, NC residents!
+Natural-Looking Crowns that Enhance the Smiles of Jefferson, NC residents

 Dr. Amato offers a wide variety of restorative treatments to help his patients get their ideal smiles.
 He has extensive experience in the placement of crowns and bridges, as well as in dental implant restorations.
 If you’re ready for the healthy, attractive smile you’ve been dreaming of, don’t hesitate to schedule your consultation with Dr. Amato!